WilliamPLamb/AutomateRepetitiveTasks/README.md

 - pynput

 ### Disclaimer
 This project is not intended for use in any illegal or nefarious way, rather only to provide a simple method of automating recurring, identical tasks.
+Etc.

 ### Notes:
 - for an alphanumeric key, the `key` variable returns the key in single quotation marks, like `'a'`.
 For an alphanumeric key using `key.char` the key returns just as is, like `a`.